Invergordon Cruise Port

 This is the shop.
 It’s small but there is an awful lot packed in – everything from Nessie items to whisky, jewellery, and clothing.

 This is the information point.
-During the morning there are volunteers that provide help to visitors.
+During the morning some volunteers provide help to visitors.
 There is also a handy electronic timetable showing the local bus and train times.

 Getting from Invergordon Cruise Port to Invergordon High Street